rodburns/awesome-oneapi/README.md

 * [openpgl](https://github.com/OpenPathGuidingLibrary/openpgl) - The Intel Open Path Guiding Library (Open PGL) implements path guiding into a renderer, offering implementations of current state-of-the-art path guiding methods which increase the sampling quality and renderer efficiency.
 * [ospray](https://github.com/ospray/ospray) - Ospray is an open source, scalable and portable ray tracing engine designed for high fidelity visualization on Intel architecture CPUs.
 It allows users to easily build interactive applications using ray-tracing based rendering for both surface and volume-based visualizations.
 * [ospray_studio](https://github.com/ospray/ospray_studio) - Ospray Studio is an open-source, interactive visualization and ray tracing application that utilizes Intel Ospray as its core rendering engine.
 Users can create scene graphs to render complex scenes with high-fidelity or very large scenes requiring supercomputing resources.
-* [tracer](https://github.com/JoshuaSenouf/tracer) - Tracer is a renderer that uses Embree and USD to produce photorealistic images using path tracing on the CPU, with features like subpixel jitter antialiasing, depth of field, and a variety of integrators.
 * [vistle](https://github.com/vistle/vistle) - Vistle is a modular data-parallel visualization system.
 It requires a C++14 compatible compiler that supports ISO/IEC 14882:2014, alongside compiling requirements of Boost, CMake and MPI.
 Additionally, it supports Covise, OpenCover, OpenSceneGraph and Qt 5 libraries, and also provides support code, rendering libraries, controlling code for Vistle session and visualization algorithm modules.

 ### Energy